-The addition of corn as a qualifying item will increase the related permit fee revenues collected by the Highway Patrol.
+The change to plant crops as qualifying items will increase the related permit fee revenues collected by the Highway Patrol.
 These fees are deposited in the State Highway Fund.
 The permit fees are \$50/ month or \$250 for the season.
 The season runs from July 15- December 1.
 It is estimated this bill would result in the purchase of 300 additional seasonal permits at \$250 each.
 This would result in approximately \$150,000 in additional revenue to the State Highway Fund for the biennium.